John Colenso: Advocacy of native African causes

 Colenso devoted the latter years of his life to further labours as a biblical commentator and as an advocate for native Africans in Natal and Zululand who had been unjustly treated by the colonial regime in Natal.
 In 1874 he took up the cause of Langalibalele and the Hlubi and Ngwe tribes in representations to the Colonial Secretary, Lord Carnarvon.
 Langalibalele had been falsely accused of rebellion in 1873 and, following a charade of a trial, was found guilty and imprisoned on Robben Island.
 In taking the side of Langalibalele against the Colonial regime in Natal and Theophilus Shepstone, the Secretary for Native Affairs, Colenso found himself even further estranged from colonial society in Natal.

 Colenso's concern about the misleading information that was being provided to the Colonial Secretary in London by Shepstone and the Governor of Natal prompted him to devote much of the final part of his life to championing the cause of the Zulus against Boer oppression and official encroachments.
 He was a prominent critic of Sir Bartle Frere's efforts to depict the Zulu kingdom as a threat to Natal.
 Following the conclusion of the Anglo-Zulu War he interceded on behalf of Cetshwayo with the British government and succeeded in getting him released from Robben Island and returned to Zululand.

-He was known as Sobantu (father of the people) to the native Africans in Natal and had a close relationship with members of the Zulu royal family; one of whom, Mkhungo (a son of Mpande), was taught at his school in Bishopstowe.
+He was known as 'Sobantu' (father of the people) to the native Africans in Natal and had a close relationship with members of the Zulu royal family; one of whom, Mkhungo (a son of Mpande), was taught at his school in Bishopstowe.
 After his death his wife and daughters continued his work supporting the Zulu cause and the organisation that eventually became the African National Congress.

 Polygenism

-Colenso was a polygenist; he believed in Co-Adamism, i.e. that races had been created separately.
-Colenso pointed to monuments and artefacts in Egypt to debunk monogenist beliefs that all races came from the same stock, i.e. from Adam and Eve.
+Colenso was a polygenist; he believed in Co-Adamism—that is, that races had been created separately.
+Colenso pointed to monuments and artefacts in Egypt to debunk monogenist beliefs that all races came from the same stock, (that is, from Adam and Eve).
 Ancient Egyptian representations of races, for example, showed exactly how the races looked today.
 Egyptological evidence indicated the existence of remarkable permanent differences in the shape of the skull, bodily form, colour and physiognomy between different races.
 Colenso believed that racial variation between races was so great, that it was impossible that all the races could have come from the same stock just a few thousand years ago.
 He was unconvinced that the climate could change racial variation.
 With other biblical polygenists, Colenso believed that monogenists had interpreted the Bible incorrectly.
 Colenso said "It seems most probable that the human race, as it now exists, had really sprung from more than one pair."
 Colenso denied that polygenism caused any kind of racist attitudes or practices; like many other polygenists, he claimed that monogenesis was the cause of slavery and racism.
 Colenso claimed that each race had sprung from a different pair of parents, and that all races had been created as equals by God.